Troy 35, Georgia State 28

 Troy 35, Georgia State 28: Corey Robinson threw three touchdown passes and Jordan Chunn added a pair of rushing scores as the visiting Trojans spoiled the Panthers’ Sun Belt Conference debut.

-Brandon Burks rushed for 113 yards and Chunn added 88 for Troy (4-3, 1-1), which snapped a 28-all tie on Robinson’s 54-yard touchdown pass to Chris Williams down the left sideline with 3:17 remaining.
+Brandon Burks rushed for 113 yards and Chunn added 91 for Troy (4-3, 1-1), which snapped a 28-28 tie on Robinson’s 54-yard touchdown pass to Chris Williams down the left sideline with 3:17 remaining.
 Chris Pickett’s interception at the Troy 17 just 29 seconds earlier set up the go-ahead score.

-Ronnie Bell passed for 370 yards and four touchdowns and Albert Wilson finished with 267 total yards for Georgia State (0-6, 0-1), which led 28-21 in the fourth quarter but fell short to remain winless in its first season in FBS.
+Ronnie Bell passed for 370 yards and four touchdowns and Albert Wilson finished with 268 all-purpose yards for Georgia State (0-6, 0-1), which led 28-21 in the fourth quarter but fell short to remain winless in its first season in FBS.

 Robinson, who finished with 350 yards passing, threw a pair of first-half touchdowns as the Trojans built a 14-7 halftime lead.
 The Panthers rallied on Bell’s touchdown passes to Wilson (8 yards) and Robert Davis (31 yards) in the third quarter to take a 21-14 advantage.

-Note: (Updated: CHANGED Chunn’s yardage to 91 in Para 2 CHANGED to Wilson having 268 all-purpose yards in Para 3)